SimonIyamu/Trans-graph/README.md

 # Transportation graph
 Implements a transportation system with a graph.
-Also, finds a path bewteen two desired stations.
+Also, finds a path between two desired stations.

 Example:
 ```./demo metrosystem.txt```